adamsteer/aircraft-to-analysis/README.md

 ## Analysing results with PDAL
 - https://pdal.io

-## Discussion topics
+## Debrief topics
 - Accuracy: what is meaningful?
+What were our expectations and how did they match the results we got?
 - Data uses and limitations